trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/interacting-with-your-contracts.md

 ### Special methods on Truffle contract objects

-There are a couple of special methods that you can find on Truffle contract objects:
+There are a couple of special functions that you can find on the actual contract methods of your contract abstractions:
 - `sendTransaction`
 - `estimateGas`

 In general, if you execute a contract method, Truffle will intelligently figure out whether it needs to make a transaction or a call.
+If your function can be executed as a call, then Truffle will do so and you will be able to avoid gas costs.

-There may be some scenarios where you want to force a transaction instead of making a call.
+There may be some scenarios, however, where you want to force a transaction instead of making a call.
 In these cases, you can use the `sendTransaction` method found on the method itself.
 This would look something like `instance.<myMethod>.sendTransaction()`.

 For example, suppose I have a contract instance with the method `getTokenValue`.
 I could do the following to force a transaction to take place while executing `getTokenValue`:

 ```javascript
 const instance = await MyContract.deployed();
 const result = await instance.sendTokens.sendTransaction(4, myAccount);
 ```

-The `result` variable above will be the same kind of result you would get from executing any normal transaction.
+Note that the arguments above (`4` and `myAccount`) correspond to whatever the signature of the contract method happens to be.
+The `result` variable above will be the same kind of result you would get from executing any normal transaction in Truffle.
 It will contain the transaction hash from the transaction, the logs, etc.

 The other special method mentioned above is the `estimateGas` method.
 This, as you